laravel/pennant/notes.md

 // Nothing triggered.
 ```

 This allows users to keep track of what features are being used / not used, or when they are trying to resolve features that do not exist.

-### TODO

-- Offer a `Feature::throwOnUnknownFeature()` which throws an exception when trying to resolve a feature that does not exist.
+These events should be triggered by drivers as they could handle things differently.

 ## Programmatically changing feature flag values